In Spanish and English.

 First session: I will give some techniques to start you off.
 You will drip and pour, you won’t touch the canvas.

-These techniques require 2-3 days to dry, so you will need to come back to pick up the art you created.
+Your artwork will require 2-3 days to dry, so you will need to come back to pick up the art you created.
 Take photos or videos during the process!
-You may find that your artwork has changed dramatically after drying.
+You may find that your artwork has changed dramatically while drying.
 You may decide that your photo is the art.
 See the images below to get an idea of what you can create.

 ___________